yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 >    > <comment-title> Different flavor, different time and accuracy </comment-title>
 >    >
 >    > The alignment will be quite fast with the FFT-NS-2 flavor.
-You can try it out with G-INS-I for example, then you'll see the time and accuracy difference of the algorithms, which MAFFT can offer.
+You can try it out with L-INS-i for example, then you'll see the time and accuracy difference of the algorithms, which MAFFT can offer.
 It will take a while, so please don't wait for the result before you continue with the training.
 Once the alignment is complete, compare the first sequence file with the second to evaluate the differences between the alignment methods.
 >    {: .comment}
 >
 > 2. Rename the dataset